 Below we’ve compiled a list of the best product table plugins that work perfectly with WordPress.

-This plugin, powered by WooCommerce, allows you to show product tables on your WordPress site.
+Powered by WooCommerce, this plugin allows you to show product tables on your WordPress site.

 It’s an excellent choice for anyone running a restaurant, product review, or wholesale retail website.
 It has a filtering feature that allows your consumers to look for certain things.

-It’s also perfect for online spare parts stores, audio stores, restaurant meal menus, takeaway menus, electronics stores, affiliate stores, and so on.
-It also offers a versatile configuration to suit your requirements.
+It’s also perfect for online spare parts stores, audio stores, restaurant meal menus, takeaway menus, electronics stores, affiliate stores, etc. It also offers a versatile configuration to suit your requirements.

 YITH WooCommerce Catalog Mode is the most popular free plugin for converting a shop to an online catalog, with over 50,000 active installs.
 This plugin lets you turn your online shop into a catalog by removing Add to Cart buttons and any access to checkout pages, hiding product prices, and replacing them with customized buttons, text labels, and inquiry forms.